Monday, August 31, 2009

 GenCon Dance

 This was the first and only time I have ever been to the dance.
 Mostly because this year both my wife and and some other friends were there and the ladies wanted to dance.
 They even managed to get me on the dance floor to shake my booty.
 It was really crowded and loud, but OK overall.
+Lesson I learned - it is MUCH more fun to dance with friends than dancing by yourself.
+The song is wrong.

-Grade: B
+Grade: A+++++++++++

 VIG Status

 Having the VIG was pretty cool.
 Got a nice stroll around the dealer hall early, no crowds.
 Big ass bag of swag including the Monster Manual 2 for D&D, a messenger bag, water bottle, T Shirt, poster, etc. The lounge was nice, with free wifi.
 I didn't realize they were doing a bag check, so I missed out on that, but would have been great if I knew.
 The drinks kept running out which was a bummer.
 The VIG only will call and event reg table was a really nice add on as well.
-Overall value I dont really know, and not sure how much I'd be willing to pay, but for that year, it hit the spot.
+Overall value I don't really know, and not sure how much I'd be willing to pay, but for that year, it hit the spot.

 Grade: B+